junxit/us-congress-bills-116/metadata.md

 - 2020-12-02 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H6037)
 - 2020-12-03 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S7222)
 - 2020-12-03 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S7222)
+- 2020-12-07 — Message on Senate action sent to the House.